-Due to the changing nature of the Internet and related companies, the national economy and market conditions, the Internet Fund or the corresponding Portfolio may, as a temporary defensive measure, invest without limitation, in short-term debt securities and money market securities with a rating of A2-P2 or higher.
-These ratings are described at the end of this SAI under "Description of Securities Ratings."
+Due to the changing nature of the Internet and related companies, the national economy and market conditions, the Internet Portfolio may, as a temporary defensive measure, invest without limitation, in short-term debt securities and money market securities with a rating of A2-P2 or higher.
+These ratings are described at the end of the SAI under "Description of Securities Ratings."

-To respond to adverse market, economic, political or other conditions, the Global Portfolio, the Paradigm Portfolio, the Small Cap Opportunities Portfolio, the Market Opportunities Portfolio, and the Multi-Disciplinary Income Portfolio each may invest up to 100% of its assets in high quality, U.S. short-term debt securities and money market instruments.
+To respond to adverse market, economic, political or other conditions, the Global Portfolio, the Paradigm Portfolio, the Small Cap Opportunities Portfolio, the Market Opportunities Portfolio and the Multi-Disciplinary Income Portfolio may invest up to 100% of their assets in high quality U.S. short-term debt securities and money market instruments.